pradeep3sep/interviewquestion/README JavaScript.md

 debouncing vs throttling
 1st one is diff b/w to type value time and second one is the time difference between two function call

-Redux Thunk
-Oftentimes, when building a web application, you’ll need to call on APIs which means some asynchronous action is going on.
-Redux Thunk is a middleware that to do these asynchronous actions with Redux.
-Redux, by itself, does not allow asynchronous actions and this is troublesome if we want to dispatch an action that fetches data from an API for example.
-The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.

 window.onbeforeunload = popup;